Filing your VA disability claim is a big milestone — but once you hit “submit,” a new kind of waiting game begins.

 📍 Timeframe: Immediately after submission

-Once you file your claim (online, by mail, or with support), the VA marks it as received.
+Once you file your claim (online, by mail, or with an accredited representative), the VA marks it as received.
 This status just means your claim is in the system and queued for review.

 What you’ll see:

-At this point, there’s nothing else you need to do — but it’s a good time to make sure all documents were submitted correctly.
+At this point, there’s nothing else you need to do — but it’s a good time to make sure all medical evidence was submitted for the VA to review.

 Step 2: Evidence Gathering, Review, and Decision